 Halloween Activities for Your Office that Keep Employees Motivated

 Halloween is one of those bizarre days that isn’t a national holiday, but certainly feels like it to employees across America.
-In general, employees are less motivated to work hard all day and would prefer to swap stories about their plans that night.
+In general, employees are less motivated to work hard all day on Halloween, and would prefer to swap stories about their plans that night.

 So while you will have to accept that a little less work is going to be done on Halloween, there are also plenty of ways to improve morale, focus your employees, and not completely write off the day.